-The same would hold true when financial instruments (e.g., bonds, shares and units in collective investment schemes) are held in a nominee capacity or in an omnibus account, i.e., the financial instruments are registered in the name of a regulated entity on behalf of the entity's own customers.
-In these situations, the regulated entity would be considered as the subject person's customer since it would be the only entity entitled to give directions to the subject person with respect to the instruments and anything ancillary thereto, and, to the extent that all the conditions mentioned above are met, the subject person could opt not to identify the regulated entity's customers.
+Financial instruments like bonds, shares, and units in collective investment schemes, can be held in a nominee capacity or through an omnibus account, i.e. the said financial instruments are registered in the name of a regulated entity which however holds the same on behalf of the entity's own customers.
+In these situations, the regulated entity would be considered as the subject person's customer, allowing for the possible application of SDD even in these circumstances.
+SDD would here entail that there would be no need to identify and verify the identity of the regulated entity's customers, being the actual beneficial owners of the financial instruments.